 An alternative to existing approaches is to break down the complexity of parenting into small steps that are easy-to-achieve, and provide encouragement, support, and reinforcement to parents over extended periods of time.
-Given its widespread use, extremely low cost, and ease of scalability, text messaging ("texting") is a promising vehicle for implementing this strategy.
-Over 96 percent of American adults under the age of 50 have cell phones, 98 percent of cell phone owners can access texts, and text messages have a 95 percent open rate (Serena Ehrlich, 2013; Monica Anderson, 2015).
-Black and Hispanic adults, who often exhibit the highest dropout rates in parenting programs, send or receive texts even more frequently than their white counterparts (Kathryn Zickuhr and Aaron Smith, 2012).
+Given its widespread use, extremely low cost, and ease of scalability, text messaging is a promising vehicle for implementing this strategy.
+Over 96 percent of American adults under the age of 50 have cell phones, 98 percent of cell phone owners can access texts, and text messages have a 95 percent open rate (Ehrlich 2013; Anderson 2015).
+Black and Hispanic adults, who often exhibit the highest dropout rates in parenting programs, send texts even more frequently than their white counterparts (Zickuhr and Smith 2012).

 Texting has proven to be effective in behavior change applications.
-For instance, a growing body of experimental research in healthcare shows that the frequent provision of well-designed texts can improve weight loss (Kevin Patrick et al., 2009), medication regimen adherence (Keith J. Petrie, Kate Perry, Elizabeth Broadbent, and John Weinman, 2012), glycemic control (Kun-Ho Yoon and Hee-

-Seung Kim, 2008), and smoking cessation rates (Anthony Rodgers et al., 2005).
-In education, Benjamin L. Castleman and Lindsay C. Page (2015) find positive effects of a texting program for recent high school graduates designed to curb summer "melt," which occurs when college-intending graduates fail to matriculate in college the year after high school.
-Similarly, Peter Bergman (2015) finds that high school students whose parents received messages about their missing work and grades had improved by 0.19 standard deviations (SD).
+For instance, a growing body of experimental research in healthcare shows that the frequent provision of well-designed texts can improve weight loss (Patrick et al. 2009), medication regimen adherence (Petrie et al. 2012), glycemic control (Yoon and Kim, 2008), and smoking cessation rates (Rodgers et al. 2005).
+In education, Castleman and Page (2015) find positive effects of a texting program for recent high school graduates designed to curb summer "melt," which occurs when college-intending graduates fail to matriculate in college the year after high school.
+Similarly, Bergman (2016) finds that high school students whose parents received messages about their missing work and grades had improved by 0.19 standard deviations (SD).

-This study adds to research on both parenting and behavioral texting interventions by evaluating the effects of READY4K!, an eight-month-long textmessaging program for parents of preschoolers designed to help them support their children's academic development.
+This study adds to research on both parenting and behavioral interventions by evaluating the effects of READY4K!, an eight-month-long text-messaging program for parents of preschoolers designed to help them support their children's development.
 During the 2013-14 and 2015-16 school years, we conducted randomized controlled trials (RCTs) of the program in San Francisco Unified School District (SFUSD).
-Between the two years 1,031 parents and guardians agreed to participate in the study, and we randomly selected half to receive READY4K! texts.
-Each week, these parents received three texts about a particular academic skill or set of skills: a "FACT" text designed to inform and motivate parents; a "TIP" text that aimed to minimize the cognitive, emotional, and time burdens of engaged parenting by providing parents with highly-specific activities that build on existing family routines; and a "GROWTH" text, which provided parents with encouragement and reinforcement as well as a follow-up tip.
+Between the two years 1,031 parents and guardians agreed to participate in the study, and we randomly selected half to receive READY4K!.
+Each week, these parents received three texts about an academic skill or set of skills: a "FACT" text designed to inform and motivate parents; a "TIP" text that aimed to minimize the cognitive, emotional, and time burdens of engaged parenting by providing parents with highly-specific activities that build on existing family routines; and a "GROWTH" text, which provided parents with encouragement and reinforcement as well as a follow-up tip.
 About every two weeks, we sent one "placebo" text to parents in the control group, often pertaining to the district's kindergarten enrollment process or required vaccinations.